 For a long time Northland was known as North Auckland.
 Under the provincial government system of 1853 to 1876 it was part of a wider Auckland province.
 Subsequently smaller territorial authorities emerged, and in 1964 there were seven counties, four boroughs and three town districts.

 From the 1870s, some northern local authorities required that dogs be registered and issued with a collar at a cost of 2s.
 6d. each.
 The Māhurehure people of Waimā in the Hokianga refused to pay the dog tax, and descended on Rāwene on 1 May 1898 armed for battle.
-An over-anxious government dispatched a warship, two steamers, over 120 armed men, two field guns and two rapid-fire guns.
+An over-anxious government dispatched a warship, two steamers, more than 120 armed men, two field guns and two rapid-fire guns.
 The protesters were arrested and tried, and the leaders jailed in Mt Eden prison, Auckland.

-Since local government boundaries were redefined in 1989, the Northland Regional Council has had responsibility for regional issues such as water resources, erosion control, and roading.
+Since local government boundaries were redrawn in 1989, the Northland Regional Council has had responsibility for regional issues such as water resources, erosion control, and roading.
 Based in Whāngārei, it administers 12,600 square kilometres (1.26 million hectares) of land area and some 12,000 square kilometres of coastal waters, which extend 22 kilometres (12 nautical miles) offshore.

 There are three district councils, each responsible for local administration – the Far North (based at Kaikohe), Kaipara (based at Dargaville), and Whāngārei.
 There are also a number of community boards in each district.

 The social and economic disparities across Northland, as well as its geography and scattered population base, have influenced the finances and activities of local councils.
 The region’s high proportion of non-rateable properties such as Crown-owned land, reserves and state forests, has also affected the operation of councils.
 A budget blowout on a sewerage scheme in Mangawhai made the Kaipara District Council the most indebted in the country – $4,395 for every person in the district – and Mangawhai locals began a rates strike in protest at the council’s actions.
-Between 2012 and 2016, government-appointed commissioners managed the council.
+From 2012 to 2016, government-appointed commissioners managed the council.

 Despite Northland’s steady development over recent years, it remains one of the country’s poorest regions.